niMgnoeSeeL/ChaoMI/rebuttal.md

 -Why not compare with the symbolic execution (SE)/model-counting (MC) based approach?(R2,R3)

 Indeed, it is reasonable to compare the proposed approach with the SE/MC-based approach.
 Each approach has its own strengths and limitations of scalability.
-In the camera-ready version, we will include such a comparison.
+In the revision, we shall discuss it in more detail in the background, including how strengths of SE/MC approach are weaknesses of the statistical approach and vice versa; however, that we focus on improvements to the statistical approach in this paper.
 Please see the detailed response in the following section.
-This work focuses on the statistical approach and its limitations with a small sample size.

 -Can the proposed approach be applicable to the realistic security domain?(R2,R3)

 Additional experiments on a stream cipher, similar to LeakWatch, demonstrate the applicability of our approach in a realistic security domain.
 Please see the detailed response in the following section.
-The results will be included in the camera-ready version.
+The results will be included in the revision.

 -What is the impact of the overestimation?(R1)

 The overestimation of the MI can lead to a false sense of insecurity, which may induce unnecessary security countermeasures.
-We will include this in the camera-ready version.
+We will include this in the revision.

 -Can the theoretical explanation of the proposed method be strengthened?(R1)

-We commit to strengthening the theoretical explanation and proof in the camera-ready version.
+We commit to strengthening the theoretical explanation and proof in the revision.

 -Isn't the statistical method both over and under-estimate the MI?(R3)

-Indeed, the statistical method can both over or under-estimate the MI.
-What we described in Section 2.2 is that, when the sample size is small, Miller's method may underestimate the MI, i.e., giving a false sense of safety, which is demonstrated in the experiment.
-We will clarify this point in the camera-ready version.
+Indeed, the statistical method can both over or under-estimate the MI due to variance the estimate may be above or below the true value.
+However, in Section 2.2, we are particularly concerned when an estimator *systematically* (on the average) underestimates, i.e., giving a false sense of safety, which is also demonstrated in the experiment.
+We will clarify this point in the revision.

 -Does the intuition behind Chao's estimation that the number of undetected events is close to the number of detected rare events hold for <secret,observable> pairs?(R2)